andrematiello/andrematiello/README.md

 ### About
 <p align="left">
 Currently, I'm Captain of the Military Police of the State of São Paulo.<br>
-Curious, studying and learning [Front] HTML5, CSS3 and JavaScript, [Back] Node.JS, [Data] PostgreSQL, MongoDB, beyond Git and Github, have a little experience in software design and development.<br>
+Curious, specializing in identifying problems, selecting, collecting, preparing and cleaning the best data for robust data processing and analysis, providing effective results, through sensational presentations, proposing the best possible business solutions.<br>
-Huge fan of @cursoemvideo, @cataline.io, @alura, @gamaacademy, @rocketseat and @digitalinnovationone<br>
+Huge fan of @datascienceacademy @google @amazon @microsoft @apple @<br>
 #motivated #alwaysLearning #keepStudying
 </p>